ahierro/kafka-docker-compose/README.md

 ### What are the essential main components involved in Kafka communication?
 -   There are 3 main components
-    1. Producer: Sends to the broker.
-It is the source of the messages.
+    1. Producer: It is a client application that publishes events to the Kafka Cluster.
-    2. Broker: It is a message store and represents the point of contact between producer and consumer.
+    2. Kafka Cluster: It represents the point of contact between producer and consumer.
-    3. Consumer: Pulls from Broker.
+    3. Consumer: Pulls events from Broker and processes them.
 (This differs from other messaging systems like RabbitMQ or ActiveMQ where the broker pushes the message to the consumers)

+## What is a Kafka Cluster?
+- A Kafka cluster is a group of Kafka brokers working together to distribute the storage and data processing in a fault-tolerant way.
+Kafka balances the load across multiple servers providing scaliability.
+Also, data is replicated across those servers so if one fails another server has the data backed up ensuring data durability and availability.

+## What is a Kafka broker?
+- A Kafka broker is a server in an Apache Kafka cluster that is responsible for storing and managing the data sent to Kafka.

 ### What is a Topic?
 - A topic is a destination on the broker where producers send the messages to.
 It is a collection of related events that get persisted on disk.
 These events can be stored in the topic permanently or for a configurable amount of time.
 The default retention period is 1 week.
 Topics in Kafka are the high-level structure.
 Topics are divided into one or more partitions, which allows the data to be scaled across a Kafka cluster for parallel processing.